Jurong East Stadium

 Jurong East Stadium is a multi-purpose stadium in Jurong East, Singapore.
-It is opened from 7am to 7.30pm.

 It is currently used mostly for football matches and is the home stadium of Albirex Niigata Singapore FC and Tanjong Pagar United.

-The stadium holds 2,700 people and opened in 1998.
-It is one of only three stadiums in Singapore that does not have a running track, and was built to serve only as a football stadium.
+The stadium holds 2,700 people and was opened in 1998.

 Location

 The stadium is located in Jurong East, but it is closer to Chinese Garden MRT station.

 History

-The stadium was built in 1988,and till now, serves as the home stadium for Albirex Niigata Singapore FC.
+The stadium was built in 1998, and till now, serves as the home stadium for Albirex Niigata (S).
 From 2020, Tanjong Pagar United also uses the stadium as its home stadium.